Published by Jeremy. Last Updated on July 21, 2022.

-I mentioned that you can use full frame rated lenses on crop sensor bodies (if compatible for brand and mount, of course), but I did not really explain why that is (and why the reverse is not true).
+I mentioned that you can use full frame-rated lenses on crop sensor bodies (if compatible for brand and mount, of course), but I did not really explain why that is (and why the reverse is not inherently true).

 Full frame rated lenses are often much larger than those designed for crop cameras as they have to let in more light (by cross-sectional area) to produce images on the larger sensor.
 These can be used on crop sensor cameras because the lens is larger than what the crop sensor needs.

 The only negative is the lens is likely going to be bulkier, heavier, and likely more expensive than those designed purely for crop cameras (but sometimes you take what you can get if its the best fit for you).

 On the flip side, however, you often cannot use a crop sensor lens on a full frame camera for the very same reason.
 These lenses are designed to be smaller to let in just enough light to cover a crop sensor and produce an image.